Shakti: Shakti embodiment by local goddesses

+The many female deities incorporating the regional cultural traditions of India are grouped as Local goddesses.
+Their names mostly end with an honorific referring them as Mother.

-For the majority of Indians who live in the many villages and towns of India, more than the Hindu deities, the local deities, especially goddesses, are of greater significance.
-Though many villages have shrines and festivals for the Brahmanical deities, they are often referred by different names; such as Sundaresvarar for Shiva in the South Indian state of Tamil Nadu.
+For the majority of people living in the many Indian villages and towns, more than the Hindu deities, it is the local deities, especially goddesses, who are of greater significance.
+Though many villages have shrines and festivals for the Brahmanical deities, they are often referred by different names, such as Sundaresvarar for Shiva in the South Indian state of Tamil Nadu.
 Also, the local people may attribute to the deities various qualities that can be uncommon in mainstream Hinduism.
-While goddesses such as Durga and Kali are forever engaged in fighting devils and in maintaining the cosmic order; it is local goddesses, who concern themselves with devotees' problems, such as finding jobs and spouses for the petitioners, protecting their caste groups, and communicating the whereabouts of lost cattle.
-Local goddesses symbolize an outlook of Shakti based in the mundane or earthly aspects and present an easily accessible "power source" for people living in a particular location.
+While goddesses such as Durga and Kali are forever engaged in fighting devils and in maintaining the cosmic order, it is the local goddesses who concern themselves with devotees' problems, such as finding jobs and spouses for the petitioners, protecting their caste groups and communicating the whereabouts of lost cattle.
+Local goddesses symbolize an outlook of Shakti based in the mundane or earthly aspects, and present an easily accessible "power source" for the people living in a particular location.

+Local and pan-Indian goddesses relation

-Local goddesses are generally not considered as local counterparts of pan-Indian goddesses.
-Though local goddesses are often regarded as having no connection with the Brahmanical goddesses or the concept of shakti, there is, still, a fundamental understanding that all goddesses personify divine power, and between all goddesses there is a correspondence.
-Per the scriptures, both local goddesses and Brahmanical pan-Indian goddesses are manifestations of the Mahadevi.
-The conception that all goddesses emerge from one reality is expounded in the Brahma Vaivarta Purana and in the Devi Bhagavata Purana, which states (9.1.58) 'Every female in every Universe is sprung from a part of Śrī Rādhā or part of a part'.
-The Kurma Purana, in praise of Parvati (1.12.64), highlights that pan-Indian goddesses themselves have many manifestations; an epithet used for the goddess is Ekānekavibhāgasthā, meaning 'stationed in one as well as in many divisions'.
-These similitudes are speculated to be the genesis of the frequently used phrase 'all the mothers are one'.
+Local goddesses are generally not seen as local counterparts of pan-Indian goddesses.
+Though they are often regarded as having no connection with the Brahmanical goddesses or the concept of shakti, there is, still, a fundamental understanding that all goddesses personify divine power, and between all goddesses there is a correspondence.
+Per scriptures, both local and Brahmanical pan-Indian goddesses are Mahadevi manifestations.
+The idea that all goddesses emerge from one reality is expounded in the Brahma Vaivarta Purana and the Devi Bhagavata Purana, which states (9.1.58) 'Every female in every Universe is sprung from a part of Śrī Rādhā or part of a part'.
+The Kurma Purana, in praise of Parvati (1.12.64), emphasizes pan-Indian goddesses themselves have many manifestations; one of the epithets is Ekānekavibhāgasthā, meaning 'stationed in one as well as in many divisions'.
+Such similitudes are speculated as genesis of the popular phrase 'all the mothers are one'.